PrivacyStan/PrivacyStan/README.md

 - 👋 Hi, I’m @PrivacyStan

-- 👀 I’m interested in password generators and other secutiy and privacy related tech.
+- 👀 I’m interested in password generators and other security and privacy related tech.

 - 👀 I'm also searching for data collaboration tools that will let me control a data set but also
 --- 1) allow approved contributors to make changes